Invariance of plurigenera and good minimal models: Relative Iitaka fibrations

+As for the ``furthermore'' part, if $f_s$ is a contraction then clearly $Y_s$ is normal.
+The converse follows from \autoref{l-finitepartSFconnfibisUH}. \end{proof}

-\begin{theorem} Let $C$ be a smooth complex affine curve, let $\pi\colon (X,\Delta)\to C$ be a projective family of klt pairs, and let $c\in C$ be a closed point.
-Assume furthermore that $K_X+\Delta$ is semiample and let $f\colon X\to Z$ be its Iitaka fibration over $C$.
-Then $Z_c$ is normal. \end{theorem}
+\begin{theorem} Let $C$ be an integral smooth affine curve over a field of characteristic zero.
+Let $\pi\colon (X,\Delta)\to C$ be a projective family of klt pairs.
+Let $f\colon X\to Y$ be a contraction of $C$-schemes such that either \begin{enumerate} \item $K_X+\Delta$ is semiample and $f$ is the associated contraction; or \item $K_X+\Delta$ is $f$-antiample. \end{enumerate} Then $Y_c$ is normal for all closed points $c\in C$. \end{theorem}

+\begin{proof} Consider case (b) first.
+Fix $c\in C$ a closed point and let $H$ denote an ample divisor on $Y$.
+If $H$ is sufficiently positive, then $-K_X-\Delta+f^*H$ is ample.
+In particular, by Bertini theorem (\cite[Theorem 4.8]{KolSOP}) we can find a general element $\Theta\in |-K_X-\Delta+f^*H|_{\bQ}$ so that, after possibly shrinking $C$ around $c$ we have that $\pi\colon (X,\Delta+\Theta)\to C$ is still a family of klt pairs, $K_X+\Delta+\Theta$ is semiample, and $f$ is the associated contraction.
+Hence we have reduced (b) to (a).